Your Options If There’s A French Train Strike

 So how would I get to Marseille?
 Here were my options and the problems with some of them:

 Too risky.
-This strike doesn’t look good.
-The union is protesting President Emmanuel Macron’s plan to reform the employment plans of its workers which he is doing so the rail company can be more competitive.
-After 8 weeks, the strike is still on.
+This strike didn’t look good.
+The union was protesting President Emmanuel Macron’s plan to reform the employment plans of its workers which he was doing so the rail company could be more competitive.

-2. Take a chance that there will be another train:
+Option #2: Take a chance that there will be another train

 How long would I have to wait?
 Would I even get on the next train?
 I wouldn’t be the only one inconvenienced.
-I can just imagine the crowds and chaos.
+I cou just imagine the crowds and chaos.

-I looked into a number of bus lines (ouisbus.com, flixbus.com, https://www.isilines.com, https://www.eurolines.eu/ ) for a bus that would leave from the Lyon airport.
-There were a number of options.
-Some with one stop, some with two stops.
+I looked into a number of bus lines (flixbus.com, eurolines.eu) for a bus that would leave from the Lyon airport.
+When I looked at the schedules the journey and route that I wanted were long but it was a possible option.

-• Blablacar is a ride sharing platform much like Uber, except one can go from one city to another.
+• BlaBlaCar is a ride sharing platform much like Uber, except one can go from one city to another.
+There is also now BlaBlaCar Bus.

-• The downside is that you won’t know until at least 2 weeks before whether there might be any rides.
+• The downside is that you won’t know until at least 2-3 days before whether there might be any rides.
 And, the driver may not be going exactly where you want.
-The app shows all final destinations but even if you put “Marseille” in, other towns are shown.
+The app shows all final destinations but even if you indicate “Marseille”, other towns are shown.
 Your ride also might not leave when you want, so you might be waiting a long time to be picked up.

 • You can put on an alert to be notified of possible rides, but you might not find out until too close to your date.
 This was too risky for me.
-I did not want to wait too long for a ride (after having flown from Canada) and i didn’t want the trip to take a long time.
+I did not want to wait too long for a ride (after having flown from Canada) and I didn’t want the entire trip to take forever.

 • It is not possible to choose your language and currency separately.
 If you use their UK site, you’ll pay in pounds (GBP) by default.
 Think about it: you’re in France, charged Euros, but the price is converted to pounds.
 And because you live in Canada or the US, that charge is THEN converted into dollars.
 Imagine the amount of money you’re losing due to the numerous exchange rates.